henri/spb/README.md

 ### :sunrise: Browser Support
 SPB supports various browsers accross a wide range of operating systems.

 At startup SPB checks if BASH 4 or later is installed.
-If a modern version of BASH is detected, then multi-browser support is automatically be enabled.
+If a modern version of BASH is detected, then multi-browser support is automatically enabled.
 SPB multi-browser support makes it possible to specify the browser name you would like to use via a command line option or from within the SPB configuration file.

 The example command showen below instructs SPB to load the Chromium rather than the Brave (the default) :
 ```